ianmcloughlin/problems/euler/535-fractal-sequence.md

 The sequence is characterized by the following properties:

 -   The circled numbers are consecutive integers starting with 1.
--   Immediately preceding each non-circled numbers a~i~, there are exactly ⌊√a~i~⌋ adjacent circled numbers, where ⌊⌋ is the floor function.
+-   Immediately preceding each non-circled numbers a<sub>i</sub>, there are exactly ⌊√a<sub>i</sub>⌋ adjacent circled numbers, where ⌊⌋ is the floor function.
 -   If we remove all circled numbers, the remaining numbers form a sequence identical to S, so S is a **fractal sequence**.